 The Blood and Marrow Transplant Program is accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) for autologous peripheral blood progenitor cell transplantation, including collection and processing.
 Our program was the first transplant program in South Carolina to receive this prestigious accreditation.
-The GHS Cancer Institute is also the first and only collection site for the National Marrow Donor Program.
+The Prisma Health Cancer Institute is also the first and only collection site for the National Marrow Donor Program.
 This means that registered bone marrow donors no longer have to travel to have their stem cells harvested.
 They can do everything right here in Greenville, regardless of where their recipient is located.

 Suzanne Fanning, DO, Director, Hematology/Stem Cell Transplantation

 Dr. Fanning earned her medical degree from Philadelphia College of Osteopathic Medicine.
 She performed her residency and internship at Lehigh Valley Hospital in Allentown, Pa., and completed her fellowship at the Cleveland Clinic Foundation.
 Board certified in medical oncology, hematology and internal medicine, she is actively involved in clinical research and stem cell transplantation.